It’s clear that New Zealand housing is wildly overvalued and being used as a way to hoard wealth. How on earth did we get here?

 Right now, I smell the start of another potential revolution.
 Millennials are looking for new, innovative ways to solve their housing crisis.

 Opportunity cost is what you give up in terms of money when you make one decision over another.
 Here’s what it’s actually costing you…

 Too much inflation and price instability becomes unmanageable.
 It feeds on itself to erode economic confidence.

 We are offering our first-ever Investor Training Event to help investors get to the bottom of things.

-History repeats.
+History repeats itself in New Zealand from looking back at 1984.
 And when you’re falling backwards into the mire, someone should call it out.

-I’m still unconvinced Auckland has found the floor in the current environment.
-Nor do I believe for a moment, the recent slash to the OCR will change that.
+I’m still unconvinced the Auckland property market has found its feet in the current environment.
+Also the recent OCR slash will unlikely change that.

 If you want to make money — whatever route you choose — the road to profit is paved with both opportunity and crisis.

 As investors, it’s easy to become overwhelmed with all of the issues and trends affecting our wealth.
 In the NZ economy there are Some good.
 Some bad.